History of Titusville, Pennsylvania

 “The Valley that Changed the World”

-Titusville, being known as the birthplace of the oil industry, has gained the reputation as the “Valley that Changed the World”.
-Because of the successful drilling of oil, many previously unknown industries took root such as the modern transportation system and plastics.
+Titusville, being known as the birthplace of the oil industry, has gained the reputation as the “Valley that Changed the World.”
+Because of the successful drilling of oil, many previously unknown industries took root such as the modern transportation system, plastics, and pharmaceuticals.

 Information on Titusville, Pennsylvania can be found at the following websites:

 - Drake Well Museum and Park: This museum is located at the original well, where Col. Edwin Drake drilled the first oil well in 1859.
 It is part of the Pennsylvania Trails of History.

 - Pithole Ghost Town: Pithole is located to the east of the Titusville and is part of the Drake Well Museum.
 Information about Pithole is on the Drake Well website.

 - Ida Tarbell House: This house is the childhood home of Ida Tarbell who most notably wrote the “History of Standard Oil” and a number of other works including a biography of Abraham Lincoln.

 - Oil Creek and Titusville Railroad: Take a trip in a period train car through the “Valley that Changed the World.”
 The OC&T Railroad takes you through the Oil Creek Valley south of Titusville past Drake Well and to Petroleum Center.